johnchadwell/DDD-JayCh/RecipeREADME.md

 In addition to creating a design model I wanted to go further and evaluate how my design would affect development activities.
 So I chose to build 3 projects: (1) Class library, (2) web front end and (3) backend REST API.

-/Projects/RecipeClassLibrary
+* /Projects/RecipeClassLibrary
-/Projects/RecipeAPI1
+* /Projects/RecipeAPI1
-/Projects/RecipeBlazor1
+* /Projects/RecipeBlazor1

 ## Project Status

 I initially started building the front end with Razor.
 Eventually I switched to a Blazor front end at a late date.
-I wish I had done that earlier as I would have been able to completed the implementaion of the inventory adustment interface which is where inventory adjustment can be made in numerous ways: orders, deliveries, manual stock adjustment, etc...
+I wish I had done that earlier as I would have been able to completed the implementation of the inventory adustment interface which is where inventory adjustment can be made in numerous ways: orders, deliveries, manual stock adjustment, etc...
 In any case I was able to setup inventory items, a menu iterface where the user can create recipes, assign food item consumption and attach to a menu system.
 I decided to ignore building an Order interface and instead define a simulator that would randomly generate orders.
 The final objective was to adjust inventory accordingly based on orders created and generate inventory orders as needed.
-Therefore the project is a work in progress.
+Therefore the project remains a work in progress.

 ## Pull the source code